cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 optimize-vhd -Path .\ext4.vhdx -Mode full
 ```

-You need to do this every time you want to reclaim disk space from WSL.
-By this point, any convenience over a dual-boot setup had been wiped out for me.
+You currently need to do this every time you want to reclaim disk space from WSL.
+By this point, any convenience I'd gain over a dual-boot setup had been wiped out.

 ## Conclusion